RantoB/bertrandburcker.github.io/README.md

-# bertrandburcker.github.io
-My resume on GitHub
+First version of my resume on GitHub